Listen to this post |

 Color Schemes

 Color Schemes or color palettes are the choices of colors used in various artistic and design contexts.
-It’s difficult to learn color theory without an understanding of color schemes.
+It’s easier to learn color theory with an understanding of color schemes.
 If you are excited and want to get started with color theory, try out Adobe’s Color Wheel application.

-Monochromatic colors are all the colors (tints, tones, and shades) of a single hue.
+Monochromatic colors are a single hue’s colors (tints, tones, and shades).

 Complementary

-Complementary colors are for the mixing of colored light, Newton’s color wheel is often used to describe complementary colors, which are colors that cancel each other’s hue to produce an achromatic (white, gray or black) light mixture.
+Complementary colors are for mixing colored light; Newton’s color wheel is often used to describe complementary colors, which cancel each other’s hue to produce an achromatic (white, gray, or black) light mixture.

 Split-Complementary colors are a three-color combination consisting of a base color and two colors that are 150 degrees and 210 degrees apart from the base color.

 A double complementary scheme is when two hues (colors) are next to each other on the color wheel and are paired with two adjacent hues on the opposite side.
-This overall creates a color palette of four hues that are adjacent but opposite such as blue-green, blue, orange, and red-orange.
+This overall creates a color palette of four adjacent but opposite hues such as blue-green, blue, orange, and red-orange.

 Achromatic colors lack strong chromatic content and are said to be unsaturated, achromatic, or near neutral.